charig/OutOfSSAPresentation/Sections/SSABackground.md

 Note:
 The CFG is a directed graph.
 The vertices represent basic blocks and the edges represent possible directions of program control flow.
 A basic block is a section of code with no control flow.

+Data-flow analysis collects information about programs at compile time in order to make optimizing code transformations.

 ---